Get Crystal Clear Vision with LASIK

 All-Laser, Blade-Free LASIK

-One of the most notable advancements in vision correction is the development of all-laser, blade-free LASIK.
-All-laser, blade-free LASIK uses a unique combination of the most advanced technology to provide a fast, safe, and proven way to improve vision.
+One of the most notable advancements in vision correction is the development of all-laser, blade-free LASIK eye surgery.
+All-laser, blade-free LASIK eye surgery uses a unique combination of the most advanced technology to provide a fast, safe, and proven way to improve vision.
 Traditionally, LASIK used to be performed using a bladed instrument that required manual operation.
 In 2008, the FDA approved the use of a femtosecond laser, a laser that would replace the bladed instrument.
 One of the first to adopt this new technology, The LASIK Center of Wilmington Eye is now the premier all-laser, blade-free LASIK provider in eastern North Carolina.
 With all-laser, blade-free LASIK, your procedure is completely customizable, safe, and precise.

 All-laser, blade-free LASIK is performed in two steps:

 - Using the first laser (called the femtosecond laser), a small flap is created on the protective surface of the eye: the cornea.
 With advanced medical technology, our surgeons are able to customize the depth and diameter of the flap made to meet the specific measurements of your eye.
 This can help achieve optimal visual results.

 - Once a flap has been made, the second part of LASIK is the reshaping of your cornea.
 Using a second laser (called an excimer laser), we reshape the curvature of the cornea, correcting your refractive errors.
 Its new shape allows light to be focused more directly onto the retina, significantly improving your vision.
 Once this is complete, the flap is put back in place to allow the eye to naturally heal.

 LASIK Is Customized To You